Custom Tasks

 Task dependencies in a Gradle project form a Directed Acyclic Graph.
 To manually adjust task dependencies:

-as a backward dependency API; it’s meant to add a finalizer task, similar to a try...catch...
+finalizedByas a backward dependency API; it's meant to add a finalizer task, similar to atry...catch...scenario.

 Prior to version 7.0, the Android Gradle Plugin (AGP) lacked a defined API for third-party developers, necessitating direct examination of AGP's Task source code to extend its functionality.
 This involved identifying specific input and output interception points for manipulation.
 Post version 7.0, the Android team has provided standard entry points for third-party plugin developers: